Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Please add support for device X
 Adding device fingerprints to the list relies heavily on the users.
 You guys.
 I've looked up a fingerprint from time to time, but it is a bit time consuming and I don't have that time...

 If you want a specific device fingerprint to be added to the module, see [Finding a certified fingerprint](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#finding-a-certified-fingerprint) above.
-If you can find a fingerprint for the device you have in mind, post it in the thread.
-I'll test it out and if it passes the ctsProfile check I'll add it to the list.
-Please also include the Android security patch date for the factory image/firmware/ROM that the fingerprint comes from.
+If you can find a fingerprint for the device you have in mind, [submit](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#how-do-i-submit-a-fingerprint) it for inclusion in the list of certified fingerprints.

 ## Please update fingerprint X